Nonminimal infrared gravitational reheating in light of ACT observation: GW signature of infrared gravitational reheating

 In Fig.(\ref{fignsrinfraredACT}) we summarize the final constraints on the model parameters taking all the relevant constraints into account, namely the bound on tensor-to-scalar ratio ($r_{0.05}\lesssim 0.038$), isocurvature ($\Ps(k_{\ast})\lesssim 8.3\times 10^{-11}$), BBN constraint on $\Delta N_{\rm eff} < 0.17$ ($\Omega_{\rm gw}h^2\lesssim 9.54\times 10^{-7}$), and the lowest possible reheating temperature $\Tre= T_{\rm BBN} \sim 4$ MeV), in light of combined P+ACT+LB+BK18 observational data sets (see the references \cite{ACT:2025tim, ACT:2025fju}).
-The tight constraint represented by Cyan curves can be observed lying in the 2$\sigma$ region of the $n_s-r_{0.05}$ reported by the ACT collaboration. \paragraph{\underline{Final infrared reheating temperature($\Tre$) vs $\xi$ parameter space} :} Subject to all relevant latest observational bounds, we have shown the variation of reheating temperature within the allowed range of coupling strength ($\xi_{\rm min}\leq\xi\leq\xi_{\rm max}$) for different $\wre$ in the right panel of Fig.(\ref{reheatingparameterspacefig}).
+In Fig.(\ref{fignsrinfraredACT}), using Eq.(\ref{rprimary}), we have presented the $\alpha$-attractor E-model prediction of $n_s, r_{0.05}$ parameters for varying $\alpha$(solid color lines) on top of the observational contour provided by the latest \textit{Planck}, ACT, DESI, and BICEP/Keck combined (P+ACT+LB+BK18) observational data sets \cite{ACT:2025tim, ACT:2025fju}.
+These predictions span reheating temperatures from the maximum reheating temperature, $T_{\rm max} \sim 10^{15}$ GeV (solid black lines) to the BBN temperature, $T_{\rm BBN}=4$ MeV (dashed black lines).
+When $\wre \geq 3/5$, the minimum reheating temperature, $T_{\rm gw}$, derived from satisfying the BBN constraint of the maximum PGW amplitude at the scale $k = \ke$, is stronger than the BBN temperature\cite{Chakraborty:2024rgl}.
+This is illustrated in Fig.~(\ref{fignsrinfraredACT}) with a black dot-dashed line.
+Within the full parameter range, the model clearly falls within the $2\sigma$ region of the observational contour and outside of $1\sigma$ region.
+In this Fig.(\ref{fignsrinfraredACT}), with every solid color line for $\alpha$-attractor E-model, we associate a dashed color line representing the predictions of $n_s, r_{0.05}$ parameters of the infrared reheating dynamics.
+It is seen that for $\wre\geq 3/5$, each dashed color line meets the solid line where it cuts the $T_{\rm gw}$ black dot-dashed line.
+This feature is caused by setting the lower limit($\xi_{\rm min}$) of coupling strength respecting the $\Delta N_{\rm eff}$ bound of PGW as discussed earlier.
+With further increase of $\xi$, the infrared reheating prediction of $r_{0.05}$ parameters noticeably departs from the $\alpha$-attractor model prediction, showing a steep rise towards the maximum $r_{0.05}\simeq0.038$ at $\xi\simeq \xi_{\rm max}$ owing to the substantial growth of secondary tensor fluctuations as already stated.
+For $\wre= 5/7,\,9/11$ and $\alpha=16.5$, as the maximum contribution to $r_{0.05}$ comes from PGW production (Eq.(\ref{rprimary})), we find overlapping red dashed lines on the solid lines, as obvious in the bottom panel of Fig.(\ref{fignsrinfraredACT}).
+The tight constraint represented by dashed color lines(blue, magenta, red) can be observed lying in the 2$\sigma$ region of the $n_s-r_{0.05}$ reported by the ACT collaboration. \paragraph{\underline{Final infrared reheating temperature($\Tre$) vs $\xi$ parameter space} :} Subject to all relevant latest observational bounds, we have shown the variation of reheating temperature within the allowed range of coupling strength ($\xi_{\rm min}\leq\xi\leq\xi_{\rm max}$) for different $\wre$ in the right panel of Fig.(\ref{reheatingparameterspacefig}).
 In the present \textit{infrared gravitational reheating} scenario, we find the lowest possible EoS $\wre\simeq 3/5$, which is consistent with the bounds ($T_{\rm BBN}$,~ $\Delta N_{\rm eff}$,~ $r_{0.05}$,~$\Ps(k_{\ast})$).
 In the right panel of Fig.(\ref{reheatingparameterspacefig}), $\Omega_{\rm gw}h^2\lesssim 9.54\times 10^{-7}$ imposes the lower limit $\xi_{\rm min}$ for all four EoS.
 Whereas, for all the EoS, $\xi_{\rm max}$ is set by the tensor-to-scalar ratio bound as mentioned earlier.
 This indeed is a striking improvement of the reheating parameter space compared to the non-perturbative minimal gravitational reheating scenario \cite{Chakraborty:2025zgx}.
 In the minimal scenario, although we achieved $T_{\rm BBN}$, we failed to satisfy the PGW $\Delta N_{\rm eff}$ constraint for $\wre\simeq 3/5$.
-Whereas in the non-minimal scenario, we respect all these relevant observational bounds in the entire range $\wre \gtrsim 3/5$ and achieve successful reheating and a notable induced GW signal.
+Whereas in the non-minimal scenario, we respect all these relevant observational bounds in the entire range $\wre \gtrsim 3/5$ and achieve successful reheating and a notable induced GW signal.\\